kontainapp/km/cloud/minikube/README.md

 # Minikube

 Minikube runs a single node Kubernetes cluster inside a single docker container running on your local linux system.
-Once minikube is running al of the standard Kubernetes tools to administer the cluster are available from your local system.
+Once minikube is running all of the standard Kubernetes tools to administer the cluster are available from your local system.

 Minikube also supports Mac and Windows by running Linux inside a virtual machine.
-This means even out CEO can run a Kubernetes cluster on hist laptop.
+The minikube container runs inside the virtual machine.
+This means even our CEO could run a Kubernetes cluster on his laptop.

 See <https://minikube.sigs.k8s.io/docs/start/> for installation instructions.
 (On Fedora, use the RPM variation).